 The old man looked up.
 His eyes twinkled and he smiled cheerfully.

-“Of course she can!” he said.
+“Of course she can!” he said, laying aside his book.
 “Look, there’s a full water bowl over there in the shade.
 Let Gracie drink as much as she likes.
 There’s plenty more.
 And take a seat yourself.”
 He pointed to the other rocking chair.
 “Would you like some lemonade?
 I’m going to have some.”

 “I would actually.
 Thank you very much.”
 For of course Gracie wasn’t the only one who was getting thirsty.